-Shown is a point cloud of an orange.
+Shown is the process of Hermary’s 3D scanner capturing the point cloud data of an orange.
 Individual scans (or profiles) can be seen as lines of points.
-Combining the profiles in the Z axis renders a 3D representation of the shape of the orange.
-Point Cloud data, from multiple scanners, can be “stitched” together to see all around an object or when scanning larger objects.
+Combining the profiles in the Z-axis renders a 3D representation of the shape of the orange.
+Point Cloud data from multiple scanners can be “stitched” together to see all around an object or when scanning larger objects.
 Stitching point cloud data is sometimes referred to as coordinate remapping.